CaptainEmpower/smart-hooks/README.md

 - **Cucumber** for excellent BDD testing framework
 - **Rust community** for amazing tooling and ecosystem
 - **git-mvh project** for inspiring the initial architecture
+- **Multi-language support** for TypeScript, Python, PHP, and Rust projects

 ---